 My 29th birthday was memorably depressing.
 I was soothing a boyfriend break-up, and my office “forgot” me.
 All day I waited for a cake that never came.
 Living in California with no family around left me at home by myself on a rainy night eating a Lean Cuisine.
 There was so much wrong with this picture.
 Although I had much to celebrate and was really doing quite well in life (as life goes), I still fell into the birthday pit.

-I will make you a berry tart of your choice.
+I will make you a fruit tart of your choice.

 A while back we celebrated a friend’s birthday with this delicious tart.
 I used fresh berries.

 The pastry cream was made in an unusual way, and it got thick really fast.
 But, it was delicious and it holds all this fruit without the crust ever getting soggy.
 The pastry crust is like a shortbread, perfectly sweet and sandy.
 There is a temptation to bake it past 25 minutes.
 Don’t.

 Ingredients matter.
 This tart is all about the fruit.
 Only use the best pick of the season.
 I used blueberries that were picked on Wednesday and they were super sweet on their own.
 The finishing touch comes from a Bonne Maman four-fruit preserve, but you could use any high quality jelly or jam to brush the fruit.

 If you want to make a no pastry cream tart, try this strawberry tart.

 If you want to make a Raspberry Tart, try this recipe.